You feel stuck and know that you want to thrive in midlife.

-Before you know it, you’re reacting to something.
+But before you know it, you’re reacting to something.

 Or you’re having trouble making a decision.

+You might even wonder if you’re having a midlife crisis.
 Sometimes…it’s hard to figure out exactly why you’re feeling a certain way.

 Yes, my friends.